ET-NCMP/NCMP/README.md

 ## Contributors

 The code was originally developed by Lucie Vincent and Megan Hartwell from the Climate Research Division of Environment and Climate Change Canada.
-The ET-NCMP would like to thank Simon Grainger and James Adams for their important contributions to the development and testing of the computer routines.
+The code was significantly rewritten and is currently maintained by Simon Grainger at the Bureau of Meteorology in Australia.
+All members of the ET-NCMP contributed to the testing of the code.
+The ET-NCMP would also like to thank James Adams for his important contributions to the testing of the computer routines.
 More information on the work of the Expert Team ET-NCMP can be found at their web page http://www.metoffice.gov.uk/hadobs/opace2_tt_ncmp/

 ## License